Cyber-Jacob/cyber-jacob/README.md

 - build helpful tools and contribute to the community

-- learn to implement and deploy different technologies in exciting, practical, and interesting ways.
+- learn to implement and deploy different technologies in exciting, practical, and interesting ways

 <h1>Projects:</h1>